tdauth/dmdf/README.md

 The Power of Fire
 ======================

-"Die Macht des Feuers" (engl.
-The Power of Fire) is a cooperative RPG multiplayer modification for Warcraft III: The Frozen Throne.
+The Power of Fire (German "Die Macht des Feuers") is a cooperative RPG multiplayer modification of the realtime strategy game Warcraft III: The Frozen Throne.
+It alters the game to a roleplay game which can either be played in multiplayer or in a singleplayer campaign which allows traveling between multiple maps.
 All source code is put under the GPLv3.

 # Repository and Resources